lemoniris/i-will-reapply-to-tri-i--this-fall-2024--and-other-programs--im-just-learning-more-adv-python-now/README.md

 NYU Biomedical Sciences -- i have to start emailing them for zoom meetings in august

-Tri-I -- no one responds to any emails at this school, so unprofessional, whats the point in asking for zoom meetings, ill just apply whatever
+Tri-I -- no one responds to any emails at this school ("never ascribe to malice that which is adequately explained by incompetence"), so unprofessional, whats the point in asking for zoom meetings, ill just apply whatever